Generic Name: ozanimod (capsules)

 - headache with fever, neck stiffness, sensitivity to light, nausea or confusion (these may be symptoms of meningitis, an infection of the lining around your brain and spine)

-Your healthcare provider may delay starting or may stop your Zeposia treatment if you have an infection.
+Your healthcare provider may delay starting or may stop your treatment if you have an infection.

 2. Slow heart rate (also known as bradyarrhythmia) when you start taking Zeposia.
-Zeposia may cause your heart rate to temporarily slow down, especially during the first 8 days that you take Zeposia.
-You will have a test to check the electrical activity of your heart called an electrocardiogram (ECG) before you take your first dose of Zeposia.
+Zeposia may cause your heart rate to temporarily slow down, especially during the first 8 days of treatment.
+You will have a test to check the electrical activity of your heart called an electrocardiogram (ECG) before you take your first dose.
 Call your healthcare provider if you experience the following symptoms of slow heart rate:

 - feeling like your heart is beating slowly or skipping beats